MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/basics-guide.md

 ---
 # Basics Guide for Dynamics 365 Customer Engagement (on-premises)

-The [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] basics guide contains the essentials you need to know to navigate the system, enter data, use dashboards, charts and reports effectively and more.
+The Dynamics 365 Customer Engagement (on-premises) basics guide contains the essentials you need to know to navigate the system, enter data, use dashboards, charts and reports effectively and more.

 ## Build customer relationships
-One of the biggest payoffs of using [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] apps is having an organized, easy-to-access place to store data about all your customers and prospects.
+One of the biggest payoffs of using Dynamics 365 Customer Engagement (on-premises) apps is having an organized, easy-to-access place to store data about all your customers and prospects.
 Some of the data will be entered by you and your team as you work with your customers.
 Some of the data can be pulled in from other sources like from your accounting system, or even from [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] and [!INCLUDE[tn_twitter](../includes/tn-twitter.md)].

 Once the data is in the system, the real fun begins.
 You can use the insights you glean from the data to manage your day, to stay on top of what’s happening on your team, and to make informed decisions about how to nurture your customers and build lifelong relationships with them.

 ## Be productive wherever
-[!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] apps are not just for using in a web browser on your computer — you can also use them on your phone, on your [!INCLUDE[tn_android](../includes/tn-android.md)] tablet, or on your [!INCLUDE[tn_apple_ipad](../includes/tn-apple-ipad.md)].
+Dynamics 365 Customer Engagement (on-premises) apps are not just for using in a web browser on your computer — you can also use them on your phone, on your [!INCLUDE[tn_android](../includes/tn-android.md)] tablet, or on your [!INCLUDE[tn_apple_ipad](../includes/tn-apple-ipad.md)].
 This guide covers using the system in your web browser, to keep it as short as possible and because the mobile apps work almost the same as on the web.